rizblie/kubectl-101/README.md

 kubectl apply -f nginx.yaml
 ```

 This will create a namespace and pod.
+Verify this using `kubectl get pods -n my-namespace`.

-Try applying the manifest again, and see what happens.
+Now try applying the manifest again, and see what happens.

 To delete the pod and namespace, use:
 ```